karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [Pegasus](https://pegs.com) Domain: *Travel and Hospitality*

+`Responsibilities:`
-Deliver engineering level support for internal servers, responsible for maintaining high availability among clustered applications and databases (Informix and Oracle).
+- Provided engineering-level support for internal servers, ensuring high availability of clustered applications and databases, including Informix and Oracle.
-* Standalone and VMware server builds of different hardware architecture
+- Conducted standalone and VMware server builds across various hardware architectures.
-* `VERITAS` Storage Foundation upgrade(`VCS`/`VXVM`)
+- Managed `VERITAS` Storage Foundation upgrade projects (`VCS`/`VXVM`) to maintain optimal storage performance.
-* OS upgrade and patch management
+- Managed operating system upgrades and patch management to keep systems up to date and secure.
-* Migration of `Solaris Zones`
+- Led the migration of `Solaris Zones` to streamline resource allocation and management.
-* Automation of manual server builds and monitoring
+- Automated manual server builds and implemented monitoring solutions to improve efficiency and reliability.
-* `Virtualization` (Solaris Zones/Solaris 11 VNET, DLMP, LDOMs)

-`Achievements:`
+- Implemented virtualization technologies such as Solaris Zones, Solaris 11 VNET, DLMP, and LDOMs for resource optimization and flexibility.

+`Achievement:`
-- Developed OS Upgrade/Migrator Ecosystem to shift from EOL hardware to vendor recommended hardware and software subsystem.
-Benefits organization to retire legacy hardware and move to modern infrastructure
+- Developed an OS Upgrade/Migrator Ecosystem to transition from end-of-life (EOL) hardware to vendor-recommended hardware and software subsystems.
+This initiative enabled the organization to retire legacy hardware and migrate to modern infrastructure, leading to improved performance, reliability, and cost savings.

 **Tata Consultancy Services [2010-2012]**